It’s very annoying when your cat poops in your plants. However, there are a few easy ways to stop them from doing it.

 By large I am thinking 4 maybe 5 inches long or bigger.
 (10-15 cm approx).

-This works really well as it not only to deter your cat but looks really nice in the base of your plant.
+This works really well as it not only deters your cat but looks really nice at the base of your plant.

 Use Chicken Wire